- Health and Well Being

 Will there be a pool at the new YMCA location?

-Phase one of the 5th Avenue renovation includes new flooring, deep cleaning, painting and construction of multi-use space.
+Phase one of the Plum Street Y renovation includes new flooring, deep cleaning, painting, and construction of multi-use spaces.
 Staff and volunteers are working with designers and architects to understand the feasibility of an aquatic addition during a future phase.
-In the meantime, your YMCA membership affords you the privilege and full use of our Briggs YMCA location featuring two pools for your health and recreational needs.

 What is the Y doing with the former building?

 The 510 Franklin building is for sale.
 Consistent with the City of Olympia’s long-range plan and Downtown revitalization plan, this building will be an ideal site for a developer to reimagine the space providing residents and visitors a unique urban experience.